hcheung01/gold_and_silver_scraper/README.md

 # Gold and Silver historical fetcher
 ---
 ## Description
 This project is about webscraping, saving, and statiscally analyzing data:

 ## How does it work?

+### Please edit your local path on line #1 in each file to python3 interpreter
+example: `#!/usr/bin/python3` or `#!/usr/local/bin/python3`

-### fetcher file
+### fetcher_prices file
-This program will parse and extract latest one month historical dates and prices of gold and silver from a website.
-CSV files will be create locally
+This program will parse latest historical 1 month dates and prices of gold and silver from a `www.investing.com`.
+CSV files will be create locally with the extracted data.

 To run if path is same or if you will edit the file:
 `./fetch_prices.py`